Analysis - Italy's president steps into breach in crisis

-ROME Italy's octogenarian president has stepped into the breach at a time of national peril, openly canvassing the possibility of a unity government as Silvio Berlusconi reels under pressure from the euro zone crisis.
+ROME Italy's octogenarian president has stepped into the breach at a moment of national peril, calling Prime Minister Silvio Berlusconi to order as the euro zone's financial crisis threatens Rome.

-Despite holding what is supposed to be a largely ceremonial role, former communist Giorgio Napolitano, 86, has made increasingly urgent appeals to Berlusconi and politicians of all parties to take decisive action to tackle a crisis that has ravaged Italian government bonds and bank stocks.
+Despite holding what is supposed to be a largely ceremonial role, former communist Giorgio Napolitano has made increasingly urgent appeals to Berlusconi and politicians of all parties to take decisive action.

 On Tuesday night he issued an extremely unusual statement which, behind the coded words, read like a warning to Berlusconi that the time for delay and prevarication had passed and he could be replaced if he did not act immediately.

-But the head of state is by a long way the most influential figure to enter the fray.
-He entered new territory on Tuesday night by hinting he could respond to a chorus of demands for an emergency government to face market turmoil.
+But the head of state is by a long way the most influential individual to take aim at the government's lack of action.

 "This is the closest a president can get to removing the prime minister," said James Walston, political science professor at the American University in Rome.